ScreamingHawk/phone-saver/Privacy.md

 ### Personal Data

-No personal data is collected while utilizing the software</p>
+Data is collected;

+When a crash is reported your device information is captured and also filename/url data is collected when an unsupported file/feature request is inititated.

 ### Usage Data